evert-arias/evert-arias/README.md

 Software Developer
 ------------------

-I am a programmer who began my journey at the young age of 12, driven by the inspiration from my dad's old Intel 286 computer.
+I started programming when I was 12 years old, driven by the inspiration from my dad's old Intel 286 computer.
 I have been continuously learning and writing code ever since.
 My current skill set includes C++, JavaScript, Node.js, Vue and React.js.
 Additionally, I have a passion for communications systems and electronics, and I enjoy applying my programming skills in this field.
 I am always looking for opportunities to improve and expand my knowledge in these areas.

 * 🌍  I'm based in Florida, U.S.A
 * 🖥️  See my portfolio at [earias.me](http://earias.me)
 * ✉️  You can contact me at [evert.arias@treve.dev](mailto:evert.arias@treve.dev)
+* 🧠  I'm learning Python
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills